Ethan-CS/MeetingNotes/README.md

 # ethankelly/research/

 This repository contains various files associated with my PhD research, which is based around the topic "Game-theoretic and probabilistic methods applied to spatial network models of contagion".
-To learn more, see: [Ethan Kelly](https://gla.ac.uk/pgrs/ethankelly/)
+To find out more about my research and interests, see: [Ethan Kelly](https://gla.ac.uk/pgrs/ethankelly/)

 Below is a rough roadmap to the contents of the repo.